 In the wake of a storm, FEMA-like intruders uproot Hushpuppy and Co. to an evacuation centre on higher ground ("it’s like a fish tank with no water," she observes), but what they find there only compounds her mistrust of outsiders: "When an animal gets sick here, they plug it into the wall".
 Zeitlin’s battle cry of endangered people is sympathetic to their prejudices about life on the other side of the levee, and champions their resolve to live at the mercy of the elements.

 The audacity and harsh beauty of Beasts of the Southern Wild is all the more impactful when you consider it’s the work of a first-time filmmaker, with a mostly first-time crew (much of it sourced from Louisiana, including the non-professional cast).
 It expertly tackles a magical narrative to ensure you get swept up in Hushpuppy’s reality, with extra emotional investment enabled by Zeitlin’s sweeping score.
 It’s an ambitious work, which blends natural world file footage of collapsing polar caps with complex CGI sequences of stampeding Aurochs, to tell its micro/macro mythology of a child’s rite of passage.
 (Fact checkers please pipe up, but this might be the first debut feature to bear an 'Auroch lab facility’ credit).
 For the way it encapsulates existential yearning it shares a thing or two with last year’s Palme d’Or winner, Tee Malick’s Tree of Life, with the obvious point of difference being that Beasts has, well, a clear and discernable narrative.

-Watch 'Beasts of the Southern Wild' at SBS On Demand
+Watch 'Beasts of the Southern Wild'

 Follow the author here